Routing Basics

 });

-You can also add custom middleware to the Hono server in app/server.ts
+You can add custom global or path-specific middleware to the Hono server directly in

 import { createServer } from '@hyperspan/framework';